-For more information about our support and services for disabled customers, including how to use our buildings and improve the accessibility of third party eBook platforms, please visit our disability support guide.
+For more information about our services, including how to make third party eBook platforms more accessible, visit our disability support guide.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, please contact the Equality Advisory and Support Service (EASS).

 Cranfield University Library Service is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

 The content listed below is non-accessible for the following reasons.